The Future of Grading: Transitioning from Traditional Scoring to Authentic Learning & Student Ownership

-Join LEAP and Learning Portrait on Wednesday, March 25th for a virtual panel discussion from thought leaders, teachers, students and administrators.
-Discussion will explore how grading can and should be learning-oriented and what can be done to create more meaningful, learning-centered approaches.
-This session moves beyond critique to highlight practical, research-aligned shifts that are helping schools rethink how learning is communicated and supported.
+An insightful panel of thought leaders, teachers, students, and administrators, organized by LEAP and Learning Portrait led a rich discussion on grading and its role in learning.
+Discussion explored how grading can and should be learning-oriented and what can be done to create more meaningful, learning-centered approaches.
+This session moved beyond critique to highlight practical, research-aligned shifts that are helping schools rethink how learning is communicated and supported.

 Grades influence nearly every aspect of schooling — yet traditional grading practices continue to generate frustration, confusion, and unintended consequences for students, educators, leaders, and families.